 All watches begin 15 minutes before the hour.
 Cadets should show up prior to this time, fully prepared to assume the watch at 15 minutes before the hour.
+Cadets should arrive 30 minutes before the hour.
 Cadets showing up after this time will be considered late to watch.
 Watch takes priority over all other shipboard functions.